coq-tactician/coq-graph2tac-trained/README.md

 tactician exec make
 tactician exec dune build
 ```
+For detailed usage instructions on Tactician see the [website](https://coq-tactician.github.io/manual/).

 ## Running a benchmark
 Install the benchmarking system according to the README here: https://github.com/coq-tactician/benchmark-system